 And, of course, don't give your bank account information, Social Security number, or credit card number to anyone who contacts you about the vaccine.
 If you get a call, text, or email, or a person comes to your door and asks for this information, do not respond.

 Some scammers claim to have COVID-19 experimental treatments you can buy.
 Ignore them.

-With certain items—like hand sanitizer, cleaning products, and toilet paper—in short supply, con artists have created fake websites offering these products for sale.
-But after you send the money, you won’t receive anything.
-To avoid becoming a victim of this type of swindle, be careful about where you do your shopping.
-It’s best to stay away from websites you don’t know.
-But if you decide to buy from an unfamiliar site, research the company first to make sure it's legitimate and look for the padlock symbol next to the URL bar and the “s” in “https,” which means the site is encrypted, and your payment information will be secure.
+When certain items—like hand sanitizer, cleaning products, and toilet paper—became popular following the coronavirus outbreak, con artists created fake websites offering these products for sale.
+But after you send the money, you won't receive anything.
+To avoid becoming a victim of this type of fraud, be careful about where you do your shopping.
+It's best to stay away from websites you don't know.
+But if you decide to buy from an unfamiliar site, research the company first to make sure it's legitimate and look for the padlock symbol next to the URL bar and the "s" in "https," which means the site is encrypted, and your payment information will be secure.

 If you respond, the scammer might ask you to send a small amount of money for training or special equipment.
 Or the scammer could ask for your bank account information to directly deposit your pay.
 But instead of giving you a job, the con artist takes your money or the information you provided and uses it to take whatever money you have left or steal your identity.